 You should create audit checklists for the entire company and each supervisor must go through the checklists to review the hazards and safety suggestions within their respective department.
 You can also review your system to outline all injuries, illnesses, and near misses so that you can create corrective action for each safety concern, and assign a supervisor to complete the action.
 To create a safe environment for all, you must identify the root cause of hazards.

 Your workers can deal with any emergency if it occurs or avoid safety hazards if you provide them with regular training on all health and safety issues and procedures.
 Therefore, you should ensure that your personnel are trained enough and safety procedures are updated — even as new processes are introduced or new regulations come up.

 How ComplianceQuest EHS Can Help Automate your End-to-End Health & Safety Process

 ComplianceQuest’s Health & Safety Management Solution addresses the advanced safety needs of the manufacturing sector.

 ComplianceQuest EHS Solution is designed to reduce incidents, enable an enterprise-wide safety culture and encourage employee participation in workplace health and safety processes.
 With CQ EHS, one can centralize all the incident data, near misses, safety observations, and investigations for implementing agile corrective actions in a single system.
 It acts as a single source of truth for all health and safety metrics that need to be tracked.

 Moreover, the solution is designed to proactively mitigate risks and prevent accidents by detecting a hazardous trend ahead of time using built-in analytics, predictive intelligence, dashboards, and mobile capabilities.
-By instilling an enterprise-wide safety culture it paves the path to reduce the cost of compensation, improve employee productivity and morale, enhance brand reputation and increase regulatory compliance.
+Instilling an enterprise-wide safety culture it paves the path to reducing the cost of compensation, improving employee productivity and morale, enhancing brand reputation, and increasing regulatory compliance.